ktschroeder/Cloudless/README.md

 - graceful error handling
 - Clean up code, especially when "done" with everything else.
 Organize methods.
 Address TODOs commented in code.
 - option: snap to best fit when dragging border
-- allow thru-window transparency? option to show transparency as black, or something else (gray checker? see what other apps do), or thru-window. ==> possibility of appearance of entirely floating image, would be neat.
 - consider whether/what features should be behind feature flags users can configure in settings (to keep app/UI cleaner if they like).
 Also consider some kind of power user mode for this.
 - If you change a config in one window/instance, how should/can it affect other windows that are open?
 - optional online listening for updates.